thesalmonification/DSCI400_Revamp/README.md

 # Installation Procedure
 * All code is designed to be run through Google Colab, which standardizes packages across all users.
-If officially authorized to reproduce the code of this repo, you have already been given access to a Google Shared Drive which allows you to run our code.
+If officially authorized to reproduce the code of this repo, you have already been given access to a Google Shared Drive which allows you to run our code with the accompanying dataset.
 * Also included is a `requirements.txt` file, but it is essentially irrelevant, as all code is designed to be run through Google Colab

 # Code Reproducibility
 * Only authorized individuals can fully reproduce this code because our dataset is under a confidentiality agreement.
-Any authorized individuals will have already have access to a Google Shared drive from which to reproduce this code.
+All authorized individuals already have access to a Google Shared drive from which to reproduce this code.

-* To replicate our Data Science pipeline, please enter the "Data_Wrangling" folder and follow the instructions in the `README.md` file.
+* To replicate our Data Science pipeline, please enter the "Data_Wrangling" folder and follow the instructions in the [README.md](https://github.com/thesalmonification/DSCI400_Revamp/tree/master/Data_Wrangling/README.md) file.

 # Data Confidentiality